t1m0thyj/omp-zowe-python-sdk-mentorship/Design Document/Soumik-Dutta-Design-Document.md

 # Team Config Support in Zowe Python SDK

 ## Motivation
 Last version of Python SDK used to use different YAML files for different profile configuration.
-However the Nodejs SDK has moved on to JSON configs containing different profiles in one single file.
+However the Nodejs SDK has moved on to JSON configs ([Zowe Team Config](https://medium.com/zowe/zowe-cli-getting-started-made-easy-f53d769c678e)) containing different profiles in one single file.
 There is also the concept of global and user configs for use for teams with multiple members and multiple roles.
-Hence to support such configs in Zowe Python SDK, we are introducing a new Profile Manager class [Zowe Team Config](https://medium.com/zowe/zowe-cli-getting-started-made-easy-f53d769c678e).
+Hence to support such configs in Zowe Python SDK, we are introducing a new Profile Manager class.

 ## Split-Up of Tasks
 The task is split up in the following steps